-Clause 46 enables a person to whom access to a Minister's document has been given to apply to the Minister for amendment of any of the Minister's records concerning his or her personal affairs that are incomplete, incorrect, out of date or misleading.
+Clause 48 enables a person to whom access to a Minister's document has been given to apply to the Minister for amendment of any of the Minister's records concerning his or her personal affairs that are incomplete, incorrect, out of date or misleading.

-Clause 47 provides for the manner in which applications for amendment of a Minister's records should be made.
+Clause 49 provides for the manner in which applications for amendment of a Minister's records should be made.

-Clause 48 specifies that an application shall be dealt with by the Minister concerned or by some other person authorised by the Minister in that regard.
+Clause 50 specifies that an application shall be dealt with by the Minister concerned or by some other person authorised by the Minister in that regard and shall be dealt with as soon as practicable (and, in any case, within 45 days) after it is received.

-Clause 49 applies the provisions of proposed Division 1 of Part 4 to applications and to Ministers to whom applications are made.
+Clause 51 applies the provisions of proposed Division 1 of Part 4 to applications and to Ministers to whom applications are made.